msberends/microorganisms/README.md

 # The `microorganisms` R package

-This package contains reference data bout microbial taxonomy.
-It is meant for the [`AMR`](https://github.com/msberends/AMR) package, since that package has to be split into two per CRAN requirements.
+This package contains reference data about microbial taxonomy.
+It was primarily meant for the [`AMR`](https://github.com/msberends/AMR) package, but can serve any other package or person.